jonpena/Cirobb/README.md

 <h3> About the Author </h3>

-Hi, my name is Jonathan Gustavo Peña Rincones, I am from Venezuela and I am 20 years old and I really like physics in games, I like the Dynamics of Physics Engines and how the equations predict movement.
+Hi, my name is Jonathan Peña, I'm from Venezuela.
+I really like physics in Videogames, I like the Dynamics of Physics Engines and how the equations predict movement.
 You can contact me here: granj215@gmail.com.